 Faults in cables can occur due to many reasons, such as regular service aging, overvoltages, thermal overload, corrosion, and poor workmanship during transport and installation, among others.
 Obtaining efficient equipment to locate and resolve faults as soon as possible helps to keep downtime and subsequent costs to a minimum.

-The BAUR cable fault location portfolio of instruments and systems are applicable to all types of cables ranging from 1 kV to 500 kV and all types of cable faults such as:
+The BAUR cable fault locator portfolio of instruments and systems are applicable to all types of cables ranging from 1 kV to 500 kV and all types of cable faults such as:

 - Short circuit faults